VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Scope of the Eight Visual Knowledge Tasks

-\paragraph{Spatial Awareness.} Spatial awareness is the cognitive understanding of objects' relative positions, orientations, and relationships within a given environment \cite{okeefe1978hippocampus}.
-It involves creating a mental representation, or ``cognitive map" of a scene that allows for navigation and localization.
-This is distinct from simply identifying objects, it is about knowing where they are in relation to one another.
-For example, in an image, a model with spatial awareness understands that a cat is sitting on a mat, not under it, and that a lamp is to the left of the sofa.
+\paragraph{\textbf{Spatial Awareness.}} Spatial Awareness is the ability to understand relative positions, orientations, and relationships within an environment~\cite{okeefe1978hippocampus}.
+It requires building a mental representation of the scene rather than only identifying objects.
+For example, a model with spatial awareness should distinguish whether a cat is on or under a mat, or whether a lamp is to the left or right of a sofa.

-\paragraph{Event Anticipation.} Event Anticipation is the cognitive faculty for inferring the most probable subsequent events based on existing video clues and learned social norms or scripts \citep{schank1977scripts}.
-This ability allows for proactive, rather than reactive, behavior.
-For example, upon seeing a person in a restaurant reading a menu, one anticipates that the next likely event is the person ordering food from a waiter, not standing up to leave.
-This prediction relies on a learned "restaurant script" that outlines the typical sequence of actions in that context.
-At a more fundamental level, the brain is viewed as a prediction machine that constantly generates and updates hypotheses to minimize prediction errors about future sensory input \citep{friston2010free, clark2013whatever}.
+\paragraph{\textbf{Event Anticipation.}} Event Anticipation is the ability to infer likely future events from current visual evidence and learned scripts~\cite{schank1977scripts}.
+For example, when seeing a person in a restaurant reading a menu, humans anticipate that the person may order food rather than suddenly leave.
+This ability reflects predictive processing, where the brain continuously forms and updates hypotheses about future sensory input~\cite{friston2010free,clark2013whatever}.

-\paragraph{Mental State.} Mental State inference, often termed \textit{Theory of Mind}, is the ability to infer the internal psychological states of others, including their beliefs, desires, intentions, and emotions, and to understand that these can differ from one's own \citep{premack1978does, baron1985does}.
-A classic test involves understanding false beliefs: if Sally puts her marble in a basket and leaves, and Anne then moves the marble to a box, a person with Theory of Mind understands that Sally will still look for the marble in the basket because she holds a false belief \citep{wimmer1983beliefs}.
-This is distinct from simply recognizing an emotion; for example, recognizing a smile as happiness is a component, but inferring that someone is happy, because they believe they won is a Theory of Mind judgment \citep{ekman1992argument}.
+\paragraph{\textbf{Mental State.}} Mental State inference, often related to Theory of Mind, is the ability to infer others' beliefs, desires, intentions, and emotions~\cite{premack1978does,baron1985does}.
+It goes beyond recognizing visible expressions.
+For example, recognizing a smile as happiness is only one component; inferring that someone is happy because they believe they have won requires a deeper mental-state judgment~\cite{ekman1992argument}.
+Classic false-belief tests further demonstrate the distinction between observed reality and another agent's internal belief~\cite{wimmer1983beliefs}.